 Homemade wonton soup!
 These wontons are filled with a juicy pork and prawn / shrimp filling and will knock your socks off.
-I have a couple of cheeky tips and when you see my step by step photos and VIDEO, you are going to be so surprised how fast and EASY these are to make.
+With step by step photos and a recipe video, you’re going to be a Wonton Wrapping Master in no time!